koolkoala1900/dev/README.md

 Box: This contains the reference to the styling in app.css and is responsible for the data in the json file to show up.
 I used material UI Card for this.

-Filtering: This is responsible for the Sorting by Price High to Low and Low to High
+Filtering: This is responsible for the correct filtering taking place.

-Sorting: This is responsible for discerning which items should be displayed according to which filter is being applied
+Sorting: This is responsible for discerning which items should be displayed according to which sort is being applied

 ItemCart: This is responsible for getting the data displayed of items that have been added to cart, as well as the remove item from cart button.
 I used MaterialUI Card for this.